portellam/vfio-script/README.md

                             configuration file.
 VFIO setup may be
                             created/destroyed on a Guest startup/shutdown.

-  -G, --grub=NUMS           Define one or more VFIO setup(s) as command line(s);
+  -G, --grub=NUMS           Define one or more VFIO setup(s) as command line
-                            setup(s) are defined as GRUB boot menu entries, where one may be chosen at Host machine startup.
+                            permutations; setup(s) are defined as individual
+                            GRUB boot menu entries, where one permutation may be chosen at Host machine startup.
                             Note: multiple GPUs on separate IOMMU groups will create multiple VFIO setups.
                             NUMS is a comma delimited list of positive non-zero